Gophers' wrestler Steveson returns with gold medal bling to planned celebration at MSP Airport

-Before he touched down late Sunday with his shiny Olympic gold medal, Gophers wrestler Gable Steveson delivered one last message from Tokyo via social media, "Moral of the story: NEVER GIVE UP!!!"
+Before he touched down back in Minnesota late Sunday with his shiny Olympic gold medal, Gophers wrestler Gable Steveson delivered one last message from Tokyo via social media: "Moral of the story: NEVER GIVE UP!!!"

-The University of Minnesota planned a rousing welcome for Steveson and his new bling at the Terminal 1 baggage claim.
-His flight is due in at 9:25 p.m.
+The University of Minnesota planned a rousing welcome for Steveson and his new bling at the airport's Terminal 1 baggage claim.
+His flight was due in at 9:25 p.m.

 Steveson, 21, was a star long before he left for Japan on July 17.
 He returns a legend for his improbable trouncing of the competition in Tokyo, culminating in a comeback that saw him get two takedowns in 13 seconds against the three-time world champion Geno Petriashvili for gold.

-"You have to see it to believe it," his dad Robert Steveson said Sunday.
+"You have to see it to believe it," his dad, Robert Steveson, said Sunday.
 Robert and Laticia Steveson watched their son's victory on television early Friday morning with their older son Bobby and other wrestlers at the University of Minnesota.
-They haven't seen him in person since he left for Japan last month.
+They hadn't seen him in person since he left for Japan last month.

 "You just want to give him a hug," Robert Steveson said.

-After the hugs and the hoopla, the Stevesons will ride back to the house near the U where Gable Steveson lives with his parents.
-"He's home, finally, that's the most important part," his father said.
+After the hugs and the hoopla, the Stevesons were set to ride back to the house near the U, where Gable lives with his parents.
+He'd be home, finally.
+"That's the most important part," his father said.

-Dad said there was no special reunion celebration or dinner planned but there will no doubt be talks about the future.
+Dad said there was no special reunion celebration or dinner planned, but there would no doubt be talks about the future.
 "Mom and dad want him to definitely finish his education and sell out the place for one more year," Robert Steveson said, referring to Maturi Pavilion where the Gophers wrestle at home.

 Robert Steveson said another year with the Gophers would be good for his son and the program where he has flourished under coach Brandon Eggum and assistant Trevor Brandvold, both of whom were with him in Japan.